muratk5n/thirdwave/en/README.md

 ---

 Most new fossil action is offshore.
-ExxonMobil upped its estimate for the "Stabroek Block" find offshore Guyana is approximately 10 billion barrels.
+ExxonMobil upped its estimate for the "Stabroek Block" find offshore Guyana, which is approx 10 billion barrels.
 Largest in the world, Ghawar Saudi Arabia, had 96 billion.
 West Qurna Field in Iraq, 14 billion, and it is in Top 20.